 Or that giving women voting rights was expected to turn them into “barbarians”?
 Or that Americans judges, as late as the 20th century, considered beating your wife a legal activity, so long as you didn’t kill her?

-Past Peculiar contains hundreds of these stories, all drawn from primary sources.
+Past Peculiar contains hundreds of these bizarre beliefs and behaviours from the past, all drawn from primary sources.
 To browse our posts, click on the ‘Categories’ link in our top menu or sidebar, select a topic and begin reading.
-Please note: Past Peculiar contains stories you won’t find in History class.
-Some posts may not be appropriate for readers under 16 years of age, so reader discretion is advised.
+Note: Past Peculiar contains stories you likely won’t find in History class and some posts may not be appropriate for readers under 16 years of age, so reader discretion is advised.